thomasWeise/moptipyapps/README.md

 - See [one-dimensional ordering](#36-one-dimensional-ordering)
 - [run a QAP experiment with RLS and random sampling](https://thomasweise.github.io/moptipyapps/examples/qap_example_experiment_rls_rs_py.html)

+Important work on this code has been contributed by Mr. Jiayang Chen (陈嘉阳) during his time as Master's student at the School of Artificial Intelligence and Big Data (人工智能与大数据学院) at Hefei University (合肥学院) in Hefei, Anhui, China (中国安徽省合肥市) under the supervision of Prof. Dr. Thomas Weise (汤卫思教授), who then refined the implementations.

 ### 3.5.
 One-Dimensional Ordering
 In the package [`moptipyapps.order1d`](https://thomasweise.github.io/moptipyapps/moptipyapps.order1d.html#module-moptipyapps.order1d), we implement what I would like to call the "one-dimensional ordering problem".